 No pay attention here as it’s easy to keep on the wrong track: follow the old track across the field as it curves around a stand of trees and turns right (S).
 Keep following it another minute and then stop as the track curves left (E).
 Look for a junction where a fainter path leaves the track on the right and continues heading South.
 Follow this fainter path, it will angle towards Wildhorse Creek and near a house, before turning East to head up the creek valley on an old road.
 If in doubt, consult the GPS map.

 The old road becomes much clearer it climbs through the woods.
 As you walk in the forest, you’ll hear the distant sounds of Wildhorse Creek to your right with a deep ravine dropping down.

 After you’ve hiked about 1km up the old road, you’ll reach a junction where you need to fork right to head up to Wildhorse Creek Road and cross the Wildhorse Creek on the bridge.

 Across the bridge, hike into a pull-out on the right of the road and look for a trail heading along the opposite bank of the creek.
 You’ll follow this trail down through the forest with Wildhorse Creek now visible in the ravine on your right now.

 After about 0.5km from the bridge, the trail will cross a flat area where vehicles park in the woods.
 You’re almost at the waterfall.
-Follow the trail just a few meters more and watch for a faint route heading off on the right to drop down the base of the waterfall.
+Follow the trail just a few meters more and watch for log over a junction where a trail heads down the bank on the right.
 It’s a steep route and there is a rope tied up to assist, but only attempt if the path is snow-free and in good condition.

 After visiting the waterfall, double-back to that wide parking area and follow the vehicle tracks back onto Wildhorse Creek Road.
 Walk down the road for about 0.3km.